KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 There, harmonized souls become **facets of greater templates**:
 the Healer, the Seeker, the Reconciler, the Watcher.

-This merger does not erase identity—
+This integration does not erase identity—
 it clarifies it.
 One becomes what one always was, now undivided.